HJR41/VisualBasic/README.md

 For example, the concept *Do Not Repeat Yourself*.

 Within the AutoDist Label script I repeat multiple lines of code to set columns for different variables that were required for referencing.
-I could improve script efficiency by not repeating myself & setting columns to reference within a for next loop.
+I could improve script efficiency by not repeating myself & setting columns to reference within a *'for next loop'*.

 ## 2. Cabinet Notifcations Document Set-Up